saiv43/task-queue-rs/README.md

 ## CI/CD Pipeline

-This project uses GitLab CI/CD for automated testing and quality checks.
-The pipeline runs on every merge request and main branch commit.
+This project uses GitHub Actions for automated testing and quality checks.
+The workflow runs on every pull request and push to main.

-### Pipeline
+### Workflow

-The pipeline runs a single job that executes `make ci`, which includes:
+The CI workflow runs a single job that executes `make ci`, which includes:
 - ✅ Code formatting check (`cargo fmt`)
 - ✅ Linting with strict rules (`cargo clippy`)
 - ✅ All tests
 - ✅ Compilation check (`cargo check`)

-### Merge Requirements
+### Pull Request Requirements

-All merge requests must pass the CI pipeline, which enforces:
+All pull requests must pass the CI workflow, which enforces:
 - ✅ All tests passing
 - ✅ Code formatting check
 - ✅ Clippy linting with strict rules (no warnings, unwraps, or panics)